 - The Parental Stress Line (“parents helping parents”) available 24/7 in all languages:

 - SafeLink – Massachusetts statewide domestic violence support and resources 24/7 helpline: 877-785-2020

 The COA will be continuing to take incoming calls (978 318 3020) and respond to e-mail throughout the crisis during our normal business hours.

 Social service staff remains available to help folks cope emotionally and also to help link them to resources if they have no other way to obtain needed medications or groceries.

 As of this week the COA is not providing transportation or equipment loans and the building remains closed.

 Please click here to view a press release from the Concord Police Department regarding online mental health and substance misuse support services.

 CCHS Food Drive and Pick-up Services

-With schools and many businesses now closed, we’re experiencing an unprecedented number of people using our treasured conservation lands, parks, and recreational areas.
+With our daily lives changed so much by the COVID-19 pandemic, we’re experiencing an unprecedented number of people using our treasured conservation lands, parks, and recreational areas.
 We understand the solace that people find being outdoors, and want to encourage your safe and responsible use of our community’s properties.

 We ask your help to maintain the safety of our visitors and stewardship of our conservation lands and parks.
 Please, if a parking area for one property is full, choose another place or time to visit.
 If you bring your dog, bring your baggies and carry any waste out.
 And remember that your dog should also be physically distancing from other trail users.